About Genesis Park

 • Answers in Genesis permitted us to utilize original art by Dan Lietha.

-• Dr. Kent Hovind of Creation Science Evangelism granted the unlimited use of his material, including multiple drawings by Bill Rebsamen.
+• The Hovinds of Creation Today granted the unlimited use of their material, including multiple drawings by Bill Rebsamen.

 • Rick Lalonde provided the pictures of his beautiful iguana Kyle.